hasura/graphql-engine/manual/gateway/index.rst

 Hasura API Gateway
 ==================

-The Hasura ``Gateway microservice`` consists of a custom Lua scripted Nginx.
+The Hasura ``Gateway microservice`` is responsible for routing all external requests to the correct upstream (acting as a reverse proxy), terminating SSL connections and resolving sessions for upstream microservices (acting as a session middleware).

-It is responsible for routing all external requests to the correct upstream (acting as a reverse proxy), terminating SSL connections and resolving sessions for upstream microservices (acting as a session middleware).
+It is basically a custom Lua scripted Nginx underneath.

 See:
 ^^^^